— the —

-Now, more than ever, we’re about family.
-That’s why we’ve expanded our small estate planning practice so you can have the peace of mind you and your family need in uncertain times.
+Now more than ever, we’re about family which is why we’ve expanded the small estate plans part of our practice so you can have the peace of mind you and your family need in uncertain times.

 Key Documents You’ll Need in Case of Illness or Death

-The following core estate planning documents are included in our Estate Essentials Portfolio.
-We will help you to properly execute each document and organize your portfolio for safekeeping.
+The following core estate planning documents are included in our Estate Essentials Portfolio and we will help you properly execute each document and organize your portfolio for safekeeping.

 Let’s Plan Together